-FSDT introduces the path to success to help Financial services providers put customers in the center of their service offering, motivating them to offer tools rather than products.
+FSDT introduces the path to success to help financial services providers put customers at the center of their service offering, motivating them to offer tools with multiple use cases rather than products.

-"FinDisrupt" the first insight-to solution initiative in Africa dubbed. it is a customer centricity module of service offering (product development), backed up with data insights from research and first-hand experience, with real customers in real environment.
+"FinDisrupt" the first insight-to solution initiative in Africa dubbed.
+It is a customer centricity module of service offering (solution development), backed up with data insights from research and first-hand experience, with real customers in real environment.